nov1n/HabitDeck/README.md

 })
 ```

-Make sure to replace the placeholders with your actual Beaver Habits endpoint, username, and password, and the names of the habits you want to track (exactly three habits).
+Make sure to replace the placeholders with your actual Beaver Habits endpoint, username, and password, and the names of the habits you want to track.
+The number of habits should match the number of rows on your Stream Deck model.

 ## Supported models